 Domain squatting or cybersquatting is the term used for someone who registers a domain that infringes on another’s intellectual property or trademark.
 Some squatters attempt to sell names back to rightful owners for a profit, while others use the names to deceive.
-Political domain name squatting has grown in prevalence and can even effect local candidates.
+Political domain name squatting has grown in prevalence and can even be a dirty trick that effects local candidates.

 Celebrities have recaptured their own names that were being used as domain names.
 In most of the cases it turned out that the registrant (cybersquatter) was attempting to profit for the celebrity’s fame.